 1. To give understanding of fundamentals of origin of life and various theories of evolution.
-2. To give an insight of plant cell and its organelles 3.
-To provide a knowledge on classification of plants and their propagation mode.
+2. To give an insight into plant cells and its organelles 3.
+To provide knowledge on the classification of plants and their propagation mode.
 4. To impart theoretical knowledge on various physiological aspects of plants 5.
 To give the students an understanding of knowledge on microbes and their economic importance.

-COURSE OUTCOMES: After completion of this course, student will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 1. Outline the theories behind the origin of life and evolution studies.
-2. Describe the structure and functions of plant cell and its organelles.
+2. Describe the structure and functions of plant cells and their organelles.
 3. Relate the plants based on the habit and habitat and mechanism of seed development in plants.
 4. Infer the basic physiological processes in plants and various methods of crop improvement.
-5. Demonstrates characteristics of bacteria, fungi, virus and explains virus related diseases and economic importance of microbes.
+5. Demonstrates characteristics of bacteria, fungi, and viruses and explains virus related diseases and economic importance of microbes.

-PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PO 12 PSO 1 PSO 2
+PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PSO 1 PSO 2

-CO
+CO 1

 CO1 2 2 2 2 2 2

-CO2 2 2 2 2 3 2
+CO2 2 2 2 2 3 2 1

 CO3 2 2 2 2 3 3

-CO4 2 2 2 2 3 3
+CO4 2 2 2 2 3 3 1

-CO5 2 2 2 2 3 1
+CO5 2 2 2 2 3 3 1